 Callewaert book reviews

-Though these reviews were written for particular books authored by Callewaert, they show as a whole the studious caliber of all four of his books offered by Romanitas Press.
+Though these reviews were written for particular books authored by Callewaert, they show as a whole the scholarly caliber of all four of his books offered by Romanitas Press.

 De Sacra Liturgia Universim